 The data Restless Beings receive are all worthy of publication; however one call in particular from Abai stood out and has elevated our optimism as change makers.
 Abai is an unemployed male in his early 20s and he was contemplating on kidnapping a young girl that he was attracted to.
 Having watched a TV show delivered by the Director of Sezim during the 16 days of action, Abai decided to seek advice.
 During this call with Sezim he explained that he was unaware of the possible punitive sanctions for kidnapping.
 Abai said he did not know how to ask the woman of his desire on a date or propose marriage, and in his naivety thought the only alternative was to kidnap her.
 He interestingly stated that he felt he would have benefited from dating TV shows akin to that in Russia, called "Let's Get Married".

-Restless Beings have long believed that the issues with Ala Kachuu steam around social factors.
+Restless Beings has long believed that the issues with Ala Kachuu stem from social factors.
 The caller highlights two salient concerns relating to lack of awareness.
 There is significant lack of direction relating to social etiquettes for courting, to the extent that kidnapping has become a norm.
-The latter concern is that kidnappers do not see Ala Kachuu as a criminality and therefore are shocked to learn it attracts penal consequences.
+The latter concern is that kidnappers do not see Ala Kachuu as a criminal offence and therefore are shocked to learn that it attracts penal consequences.

 Abai’s call proves that through that the medium of education change is possible.
 Simple knowledge of safe, consensual courting conduct and awareness of potential retributive sanctions can act as a deterrent and furthermore safeguard women.
 Within a short duration, we have seen the intended effect of the 16 days campaign flourish.
 At the very least the actions of one man, has been changed and at least one woman has been saved.
 We are optimistic that other men may have also been positively influenced, who at present remain unknown to us.